- Learn more about the crucial role that geologists play in international development.

 Speakers will be drawn from across multiple sectors and the event will be concluded by a drinks reception and opportunity for students to present relevant posters (information to be released soon).

-Delegates must provide their own lunch.
+Delegates should bring their own lunch.
 There are a number of places to buy lunch close to The Geological Society of London.
 Alternatively, you can bring and consume a packed lunch on the premises.
 Tea/Coffee will be provided upon arrival and in the afternoon break.
 A drinks reception will be provided following the conference.

 We are very grateful to the Geological Society of London for the kind provision of a venue, refreshments and advice/support in hosting this event.
 To find out more about the Society and how to become a student fellow - please see their website.